Hydrodynamics of pulsating active liquids: Pulsating active liquids

 as

 where we have omitted the prime notation for simplicity, and introduced the non-dimensional parameters

-The total density $\rho^*=\frac{1}{V}\int_V d{\bf r} \rho$ is conserved and constant for a given system size $V$.
-In the noiseless dynamics ($D_\rho=0$ and $D_\psi=0$), we are thus left with four independent control parameters $(\rho^*, \alpha, \epsilon, \beta)$ which are all positive.
-Given that $f$ is unbounded, it should not be regarded as an equilibrium free energy.
-Yet, as discussed next, analyzing the features of $f$ provides some insights into the various types of emerging states.
+The total density $\bar\rho=\frac{1}{V}\int_V d{\bf r} \rho$ is conserved and constant for a given system size $V$.
+In the noiseless dynamics ($D_\rho=0$ and $D_\psi=0$), we are thus left with four independent control parameters $(\bar\rho, \alpha, \epsilon, \beta)$ which are all positive.
+Given that $f-\psi$ is unbounded, it should not be regarded as an equilibrium free energy.
+Yet, as discussed in the next section, analyzing the features of $f-\psi$ provides some insights into the various types of emerging states.
+We also discuss in Appendix~\ref{sec:current_closed} how our dynamics can be written in a closed form in terms of the density $\rho$ and the magnetization ${\bf m} = \epsilon a \nabla ( \cos \psi)$, thus providing an alternative perspective on our description of pulsating liquids.

+To assess the deviation from equilibrium of our model [Eq.~\eqref{rho-modelB-noise}], we want to quantify the irreversibility of the corresponding trajectories of $[\rho,\psi]_0^\tau$, where $\tau$ refers to the trajectory length~\cite{Jack2022}.
+To this end, we introduce the path probability of such trajectories ${\cal P}\sim e^{-\cal A}$ in terms of the dynamic action ${\cal A}={\cal A}_\rho+{\cal A}_\psi$, where

+In all what follows, we use Stratonovich convention, for which the actions in Eq.~\eqref{eq:action} should feature some extra terms~\cite{Nardini2017}.
+In fact, these terms are invariant under time reversal, so that we can safely omit them for our purpose.
+We consider the Kullback-Leibler divergence ${\cal D}_{\rm KL}$ between the forward and time-reversed dynamics, with path probabilities respectively denoted $({\cal P}, {\cal P}_{\rm R})$, as